pchiorean/Indentz/docs/FILES.md

 `ShowFonts`                    |          | Shows all fonts used in the current document `ShowProfiles`                 |          | Shows all color profiles available to a document `ShowProperties`               |     `F1` | Shows properties and methods of the selected object/active document/the application
-**Proxy**                      |          | **Easily control the reference point used for transformations** `SetRefPointToB`               |  `⌃Num2` | Sets 'Transform Reference Point' to bottom `SetRefPointToBL`              |  `⌃Num1` | Sets 'Transform Reference Point' to bottom-left
+`SplitSpreadsByLayers`         |          | Splits or joins document spreads using special layers **Proxy**                      |          | **Easily control the reference point used for transformations** `SetRefPointToB`               |  `⌃Num2` | Sets 'Transform Reference Point' to bottom `SetRefPointToBL`              |  `⌃Num1` | Sets 'Transform Reference Point' to bottom-left